zamazan4ik/awesome-pgo/article/article.md

 #### Clang

+TODO: Empty PGO profiles problem: https://issues.chromium.org/issues/40277089 + https://issues.chromium.org/issues/40219172 + https://github.com/zamazan4ik/awesome-pgo/issues/3#issuecomment-2065582161

 With Clang I found the following issues:

 * [Missing](https://github.com/llvm/llvm-project/issues/63024) partial training support for instrumentation PGO.
 Right now, Clang [supports](https://releases.llvm.org/16.0.0/tools/clang/docs/ClangCommandLineReference.html#cmdoption-clang-fprofile-sample-accurate) partial training only for the sampling PGO with `-fno-profile-sample-accurate` flag.
 * By default, Clang [uses](https://clang.llvm.org/docs/UsersManual.html#cmdoption-fprofile-update) non-atomic profile counters.
 It could be a problem since non-atomic counters can bring some non-determinism into your PGO pipelines.
 * As usual, there are multiple documentation issues (like [one](https://github.com/llvm/llvm-project/issues/74022), [two](https://github.com/llvm/llvm-project/issues/82140)) in different areas.
 E.g. if you check my one of the earliest PGO benchmarks, you will see `-fprofile-instr-generate` usage (FE PGO) instead of `-fprofile-generate` (IR PGO).
 As we discussed earlier, IR PGO nowadays should be preffered over FE PGO.
 But I didn't know that since this information wasn't written in the documentation!
 If I, a person who spent quite a lot of time with PGO, did this mistake - what about users who only start their PGO trip?
 Fortunately, right now the issue is resolved, and the Clang's PGO documentation [recommends](https://clang.llvm.org/docs/UsersManual.html#profiling-with-instrumentation) using IR PGO over FE PGO.
 Despite all of that, I would say Clang has **the best** PGO-related documentation at least among the open-source compilers.
-* Sometimes you can [meet](https://bugs.fuchsia.dev/p/fuchsia/issues/detail?id=111987) "Unable to track new values: Running out of static counters..." warning.
+* Sometimes you can [meet](https://issues.fuchsia.dev/issues/42063306) "Unable to track new values: Running out of static counters..." warning.
 This is due some LLVM internal implementations details about how much memory is allocated during the instrumentation phase for some counters.
 In most situtations, you can ignore/suppress such warnings.
 If you care you can try to increase the amout of counters via `-mllvm -vp-counters-per-site` compiler switch.
 However, I didn't find benchmarks about how it influences on the resulting PGO optimization quality - you can be the first one!
 More information can be found in LLVM [sources](https://llvm.org/doxygen/InstrProfiling_8cpp_source.html).
+* Some smaller undocumented limitations like [impossibility](https://issues.fuchsia.dev/issues/42072804) to write multiple PGO profiles in continous mode or an annoying "function control flow change detected (hash mismatch)" warning ([Fuchsia](https://issues.fuchsia.dev/issues/336358027), [Chromium](https://issues.chromium.org/issues/40272404)) that can be "fixed" with `-Wno-backend-plugin` supressor.

 By the way, if you are interested in some PGO implementation details in Clang, I can recommend to watch [this](https://www.youtube.com/watch?v=CvbIPGSnes8) talk from C++ Russia 2021.
 The only limitation - the talk is in Russian so prepare your translators.

 Apple has a special Clang version - Apple Clang.
 Unfortunately, Apple Clang [documentation](https://opensource.apple.com/source/clang/clang-23/clang/tools/clang/docs/UsersManual.html) is not as rich as for the "main" Clang.
 I asked multiple questions about: [supported instrumentation PGO kinds](https://apple.stackexchange.com/questions/467215/profile-guided-optimization-pgo-kinds-in-xcode), [sampling PGO support](https://apple.stackexchange.com/questions/467182/sampling-profile-guided-optimization-pgo-with-xcode-and-clang), [differences between Clang and Apple Clang from PGO perspective](https://apple.stackexchange.com/questions/467218/profile-guided-optimization-pgo-differences-between-clang-and-apple-clang) (additionally [asked](https://developer.apple.com/forums/thread/742840) all these questions on the official Apple developer forum) - no answers.
 For now I guess a good idea with Apple Clang will be using the command-line reference to track supported compiler options and rely on the "main" Clang documentation in deeper questions.
 Of course, here there is a risk that Apple ported some features partially or didn't implement them at all in their Clang version.
 The best idea, however, will be just considering switching to the upstream Clang instead ;) For now I cannot say you why PGO situation with Apple Clang is so questionable.
 Maybe PGO is not very popular in the Apple ecosystem.
 Maybe even Apple-oriented users prefer to use other compilers...

 #### GCC

+TODO: add a note about ccache, GCC profiles based on a filepath and changed filepaths with ccache.
+Also mention this one: https://issuetracker.google.com/issues/223669638#comment6

 With GCC I found the following issues: